 We include outbound freight costs associated with shipping goods to customers as cost of goods sold; however, we include the majority of outbound handling costs as a component of selling, general and administrative expenses.
 As a result, our gross profit may not be comparable to that of other companies that include outbound handling costs in their cost of goods sold.
 Outbound handling costs include costs associated with preparing goods to ship to customers and certain costs to operate our distribution facilities.
-These costs were \$26.1 million, \$14.7 million and \$12.2 million for the years ended December 31, 2011, 2010 and 2009, respectively.
+These costs were \$34.8 million, \$26.1 million and \$14.7 million for the years ended December 31, 2012, 2011 and 2010, respectively.

 Our selling, general and administrative expenses consist of costs related to marketing, selling, product innovation and supply chain and corporate services.
 Personnel costs are included in these categories based on the employees' function.
 Personnel costs include salaries, benefits, incentives and stock-based compensation related to the employee.
 Our marketing costs are an important driver of our growth.
-Marketing costs consist primarily of commercials, print ads, league, team, player and event sponsorships, amortization of footwear promotional rights and depreciation expense specific to our in-store fixture program.
+Marketing costs consist primarily of commercials, print ads, league, team, player and event sponsorships and depreciation expense specific to our instore fixture program.
 In addition, marketing costs include costs associated with our Special Make-Up Shop ("SMU Shop") located at one of our distribution facilities where we manufacture a limited number of products primarily for our league, team, player and event sponsorships.
 Selling costs consist primarily of costs relating to sales through our wholesale channel, commissions paid to third parties and the majority of our direct to consumer sales channel costs, including the cost of factory house and specialty store leases.
 Product innovation and supply chain costs include our apparel, footwear and accessories product innovation, sourcing and development costs, distribution facility operating costs, and costs relating to our Hong Kong and Guangzhou, China offices which help support product development, manufacturing, quality assurance and sourcing efforts.
 Corporate services primarily consist of corporate facility operating costs and company-wide administrative expenses.

-Other expense, net consists of unrealized and realized gains and losses on our derivative financial instruments and unrealized and realized gains and losses on adjustments that arise from fluctuations in foreign currency exchange rates relating to transactions generated by our international subsidiaries.
+Other expense, net consists of unrealized and realized gains and losses on our foreign currency derivative financial instruments and unrealized and realized gains and losses on adjustments that arise from fluctuations in foreign currency exchange rates relating to transactions generated by our international subsidiaries.